PB/CartHookAssignment/2/application/README.md

  Beside that it is a quite normal DB.

  ### Other info
- There are few service providers that can be switch.
+ There are few service providers that can be switched.
 For example:
  - `JsonPlaceHolderRepository` can be replaced by `UserRepository` - this will cause the database to be used
  - `UserRepository` can be replaced by `CacheUserRepository` - this will cause searching user data first in redis